UK Communications Regulator

 Investigating X under Online Safety Act

 French prosecutors raided X's Paris offices on February 3, 2026, and summoned Elon Musk for questioning—a first for a major social media platform owner in Europe.
-What began as a complaint about biased algorithms in January 2025 has expanded into a criminal probe covering child sexual abuse material, sexually explicit deepfakes, and Holocaust denial, with the investigation now encompassing X's artificial intelligence chatbot Grok.
+What began as a complaint about biased algorithms in January 2025 has expanded into a criminal probe.
+The investigation covers child sexual abuse material, sexually explicit deepfakes, Holocaust denial, and X's artificial intelligence chatbot Grok.

 Conducting formal investigation into X

 For decades, Western democracies debated whether to regulate social media platforms.
 The UK just stopped debating—and now the United States is joining the fight.
-After Grok, Elon Musk's AI chatbot, generated an estimated one nonconsensual sexualized image per minute—posted directly to X—regulators on both sides of the Atlantic are taking action.
+After Grok, Elon Musk's AI chatbot, generated an estimated one nonconsensual sexualized image per minute posted directly to X, regulators on both sides of the Atlantic took action.
 On January 15, X announced it will geoblock Grok from creating images of people in revealing clothing in jurisdictions where it's illegal.
 This came one day after California Attorney General Rob Bonta opened an investigation into xAI, calling the platform 'a breeding ground for predators.'
 Meanwhile, UK Prime Minister Keir Starmer told Parliament that X is 'acting to ensure full compliance,' having removed over 600 accounts and censored 3,500 content items.
 The alternative: fines up to 10% of global revenue or a complete platform ban.

 Leading first Online Safety Act investigation against major platform for AI abuse

 AI image generators have been creating non-consensual intimate imagery since 2017.
-Until now, no government had blocked one.
-On January 10, 2026, Indonesia became the first country to shut off access to xAI's Grok after users discovered it would readily 'undress' photos of women and children—generating what analysts estimate at roughly one such image per minute.
-Malaysia followed with both a block and an announcement of legal action against X and xAI.
+No government had blocked one until January 10, 2026, when Indonesia became the first to shut off access to xAI's Grok.

 No stories match your search